jasonmimick/key-value-database-benchmark/README.md

 To run this locally, you need to clone this repo.
 Then install each flavor of database - take default options for everything.

 Each db flavor has a folder with benchmark.js.
-Command functions shared by all the test are stored in [./benchmark.js](./benchmark.js).
+Common functions shared by all the test are stored in [./benchmark.js](./benchmark.js).

 You can invoke a test like this: